 The Top 8 Citizenships of the Richest People in the World

-The world’s wealthiest individuals like Elon Musk, Larry Ellison and Jeff Bezos not only dominate in net worth but also in their choice of citizenship.
+In 2025, the world’s wealthiest individuals like Elon Musk, Larry Ellison and Jeff Bezos dominate not only in net worth but also their choice of citizenship.

 Elon Musk, for instance, holds US citizenship but originally hails from South Africa, while Larry Ellison and Jeff Bezos are proud US citizens.